taigaio/taiga-docker/README.md

 ## Getting Started

-This section intends to explain how to get Taiga up and running in a simple two steps, using **docker** and **docker-compose**.
+This section intends to explain how to get Taiga up and running in a simple two steps, using **docker** and **docker compose**.

-If you don't have docker installed, please follow installation instructions from docker.com: https://docs.docker.com/engine/install/
+If you don't have docker installed, please follow installation instructions from [docker.com](https://docs.docker.com/engine/install/) (**version 19.03.0+**)

-Additionally, it's necessary to have familiarity with Docker, docker-compose and Docker repositories.
+Additionally, it's necessary to have familiarity with Docker, docker compose and Docker repositories.

 **Note** branch `stable` should be used to deploy Taiga in production and `main` branch for development purposes.